-Special studies, clinical and non-clinical, will be conducted each year, or as appropriately indicated by data, to research and evaluate the impact of various clinical operations, conditions, or situations on the frequency, types, and quality of services rendered.
-These studies can focus on various patterns of utilization, outcomes for certain treatments or member groups, or any other emerging issues that impact quality care.
+Special studies, clinical and non-clinical, are conducted each year, or as appropriately indicated by data, to research and evaluate the impact of various clinical operations, conditions, or situations on the frequency, types, and quality of services rendered.
+These studies may focus on various patterns of utilization, outcomes for certain treatments or member groups, or any other emerging issues that impact quality care.
 Potentially, two special studies, one concurrent and one retrospective, may be conducted each year.
-The NMRE will consult with the QOC to define these targeted studies.
+The NMRE consults with the QOC to define these targeted studies.

 Network Provider staff at any level within the organization may submit issues of concern to the NMRE.
 For example, a manager who identifies a concern with a certain diagnostic group or treatment approach may make a request for a more formal assessment regarding the concern.
 After reviewing the request, the NMRE may implement a directed study.
-Findings will be disseminated to the Network Provider to consider a modification in its procedures.
+Findings are disseminated to the Network Provider to consider a modification in its procedures.

-5. Grievance and Appeals
+5. Grievances and Appeals

 Grievances and appeals are often a reaction to improper utilization management of services and are an important measure of a Network Provider's ability to engage beneficiaries in treatment and work with them on their presenting problems.
-For each denial, reduction, or restriction of care, beneficiaries will have an opportunity to grieve or appeal decisions.
+For each denial, reduction, or restriction of care, beneficiaries have an opportunity to grieve or appeal decisions.

-Grievance and appeal information will be collected from each Member CMHSP and maintained by the NMRE; this will allow for analysis regarding trends around types of complaints, complaints about facilities or Network Providers, and outcomes.
-Specifically, the number of grievances and appeals, and the number of upheld and overturned decisions will be aggregated and reported to the QOC.
-Information gained will be used for system improvements, provider network development, and Network Provider credentialing.
+Grievance and appeal information is collected from each Member CMHSP and maintained by the NMRE; this allows for analysis regarding trends around types of complaints, complaints about facilities or Network Providers, and outcomes.
+Specifically, the number of grievances and appeals, and the number of upheld and overturned decisions aggregated and reported to the QOC.
+Information gained is used for system improvements, provider network development, and Network Provider credentialing.